elespdn/collation_spelling/readme.md

 - assess which is the most efficient method for overcoming spelling variation and obtaining only substantial variation in the automatic collation of medieval texts, at the current state of the art
 - test the use of NLP resources in the pre-processing of data for automatic collation
 - further test and explore the near-match functionality in CollateX
-- present additional visualization and export options for normalized collations
+- present additional visualization and export options for normalized collations in CollateX

 ---